Red Sox's Unstoppable Offense Primed to Overwhelm Dodgers on Road to Title

 The Dodgers hit the second-most home runs in the majors—a franchise-record 235, which led the National League—while Boston ranked ninth.
 But the Dodgers also ranked 29th in batting average with runners in scoring position and two outs—their .199 tied the lowly Baltimore Orioles.

 Part of that relates to the inordinately high number of strikeouts contained in the Los Angeles lineup—and the Dodgers whiffed 12 times in Game 1 (the Red Sox checked in with 12, too).
-But while the Dodgers have scored 24 runs this postseason via the homer and 23 runs when they didn't put the ball out of the park, Boston keeps coming at you in various ways.
+But while the Dodgers have scored 24 runs this postseason via the homer and 23 runs when they don't put the ball out of the park, Boston keeps coming at you in various ways: The Red Sox this postseason have scored 21 runs via the homer and 43 without the benefit of a homer.
+The difference is striking.

 "Overall, we're pretty relentless," president of baseball operations Dave Dombrowski said during a conversation before Game 5 of the ALCS in Houston the other day.
 "We battle.
 And we can win in different ways.